rs31113/ADVANOTE/README.md

 python manage.py runserver
 ```

-If everything worked correctly, you will receive a message like this
+If everything worked correctly, you will receive a message like this.

 ```commandline
 Starting development server at http://127.0.0.1:8000/